-My mini classes give a small taste of what’s available in the live classes.
-There are a bunch of techniques I only use in the live classes, partially due to time constraints and partially to give you something to look forward to.
-The live classes are an exclusive look, if you will, into the most effective tricks to eliminate achy joints and muscles.
+My mini joint mobility classes give a small taste of what’s available in the full length classes.
+There are a bunch of techniques I only use in the full length classes, partially due to time constraints and partially to give you something to look forward to.
+The full classes are an exclusive look, if you will, into the most effective tricks to eliminate achy joints and muscles.
 The mini classes are perfect if you just want a basic intro, but the live classes go much deeper.

-In the live classes, we go much deeper.
-I reserve a number of techniques just for the live classes – partially for time constraints, and partially to give you something to look forward to.
-Think of the live classes as your exclusive look into the most effective tricks for eliminating achy joints and muscles.
+In the full length joint mobility classes, we go much deeper.
+I reserve a number of techniques just for the full classes – partially for time constraints, and partially to give you something to look forward to.
+Think of the full classes as your exclusive look into the most effective tricks for eliminating achy joints and muscles.
 It’s content I don’t post anywhere else.

-The live classes contain different content.
-The mini classes are perfect if you just want a basic intro to feeling better, but the live classes go much deeper and contain exclusive techniques I don’t use in the mini classes.
-The live classes also contain the most effective techniques for long-term pain relief.
+The full length classes contain different content.
+The mini classes are perfect if you just want a basic intro to feeling better, but the full classes go much deeper and contain exclusive techniques I don’t use in the mini classes.
+The full classes also contain the most effective techniques for long-term pain relief.

 PR / Media Inquiries